andyatkinson/dotfiles/README.md

 Note: `brew bundle` has been deprecated.
 For now the `Brewfile` serves as a list of packages.

+### Release notes

+2015-04-28

+Switch from git bash completion script to a homebrew version

 ## Extras

   * Download [Source Code Pro](https://github.com/adobe/source-code-pro) and set iTerm preferences to use it